arsiboo/production-flow-network-simulation/README.md

 ## Pipeline

 The project begins by preparing and structuring the input data in `production-line.xlsx`.
-The `read.py` module reads the input data, and `model.py` constructs production flow as a queueing network and assigns the queue discplines and arguments.
+The `read.py` module reads the input data, and `model.py` constructs the production flow as a queueing network and assigns the queue disciplines and arguments.
 The control agents implemented in `base_controller.py`, `control_agents.py` and `ai_control_agents.py` adjust the arrival rates in response to bottlenecks and electricity prices.
-The queueing network is then simulated using `simulation.py` with different control strategies and without.
+The queueing network is then simulated using `simulation.py` with different control strategies and without control.
 Simulation data are collected and summarized in `monitor.py`, and `evaluation.py` compares the results and exports them to `outputs.xlsx`.
 The figure below illustrates the project file structure and workflow roadmap.

 ![Project roadmap](roadmap.png)